JoeDoyle23/BurningPig/README.md

 Once I get a little further along, I will put up a test server where people can check out the latest version.

 ##License
-BuringPig is MIT licensed.
+BurningPig is MIT licensed.
 You know the drill.
 Enjoy!